 Working with Mid-Pennine Arts to develop a programme of ecological arts and research projects for the ‘Pennine Lancashire’ district,..
 Details…

 Knowledge gathered in the form of an expanded pattern book/journal will consider North West England's most valuable resource (bar none), freshwater, and how it may contribute to the creation of a 'New Suburbia'.
 This project is MIRIAD’s contribution to Confluence: water as a determinant of culture, a research programme in collaboration with INTERFACE (University of Ulster) and CLEAR (Cumbria Institute for the Arts).
 Details…

 Project being developed with artist, Wu Mali and the Bamboo Culture Project, Taipei.
 It considers how Taiwan, Hong Kong and mainland China may 'make time' as sea levels rise.
 Details…

-David Haley is a member of the Art Research Centre.
+David Haley is a member of the Art Research Group.

 A selection of recent research outputs.

 Harrison-Mayer, H., Harrison, N., Haley, D. Harrison, G, 2009.
 Greenhouse Britain, Ronald Feldman Fine Arts, 31 Mercer Street, New York NY10013, 10 January – 7 February 2009.

 Haley, D., 2007.
 Water Performed: Learning from Artists., Chinese Art Centre, Manchester.